 Data services (sometimes described as Data-as-a-Service) generally refer to small, independent, and loosely coupled functions that enhance, organize, share, or calculate information collected and saved in data storage volumes.
 Data services amplify traditional data by improving its resiliency, availability, and validity, as well as adding characteristics to data that it doesn't already have natively—like metadata.
 Data service architectures can involve multiple kinds of data and application services working together to achieve a goal, such as in Intelligent Data-as-a-Service (iDaaS) architectures.

 Data services are self-contained units of software functions that give data characteristics it doesn't already have.
 Data services can make data more available, resilient, and comprehensible, which makes data more useful to users and programs.

 Data service functions turn inputs into outputs.
 The inputs are varied sets of raw data—data that hasn’t been processed for a specific purpose—configured in its native format and saved in physical, virtual, or cloud-based storage volumes.
 The outputs are usually:

-- Organizational: The consolidation, batching, and structure of data, usually pulled from structured (databases), semi-structured (data warehouses), or unstructured (data lakes) sources.
+- Organizational: The consolidation, management, batching, and structure of data, usually pulled from structured (databases), semi-structured (data warehouses), or unstructured (data lakes) sources.

 - Transferable: The movement of data from their place of origin across a network to an end point, like an application or platform.